BjoernTroldahl/Unreal-iFFT-Ocean-Simulation/README.md

 The scripts also ensure adpative tessellation based on the camera's distance to the waves, as well as both static and movable run-time buoyancy.
 All bouyancy-related code can be found in MyBuoyancy.h and MyBuoyancy.cpp.

-Attached is also a batch file that automates rebuilding from source of the Unreal C++ project, whenever double-clicked.
+Attached is also a batch file that automates rebuilding from source of the Unreal C++ project whenever double-clicked.

 More optimization with multi-threading and a smoother transition between wave LODs are already ideas for future work.